Here are 10 of the best zombie films available you should watch on Netflix

-Ever since George A. Romero 1968 hit ‘Night of the Living Dead’ introduced us to the flesh tearing, brain munching, undead and reanimated corpse, horror fans have been obsessed with the mythical creature we come to know as the zombie.
+Ever since George A. Romero 1968 hit ‘Night of the Living Dead’ brought the dead back to life in the shape of the flesh tearing, brain munching, reanimated corpse, horror fans have been obsessed with the mythical creature we come to know as the zombie.

 And while zombie horror have been around since the 1930s, our idea of what constitutes a modern day living dead flick has included gore, guts and a host of horror hits that pit the living against the undead.